Pentagon leak suspect Jack Teixeira pleads not guilty to federal charges

 Updated June 21, 2023 at 6:56 PM ET

-Jack Teixeria, the Air National guardsman accused of leaking classified documents online, pleaded not guilty in court Wednesday to six federal charges.
+Jack Teixeira, the Air National guardsman accused of leaking classified documents online, pleaded not guilty in court Wednesday to six federal charges.

 The 21-year-old guardsman entered the pleas in a Massachusetts court after he was indicted last week by a federal grand jury in Boston.
 He is currently facing six counts of willful retention and transmission of national defense information, according to the Department of Justice.